 The easiest and fastest way to get the package up and running is to install poliastro using conda:

-We encourage users to use conda and the conda-forge packages for convenience, especially when developing on Windows.
+We encourage users to use conda or mamba and the conda-forge packages for convenience, especially when developing on Windows.
 It is recommended to create a new environment.

 If the installation fails for any reason, please open an issue in the issue tracker.